How do I Know Which Validators to Choose? Print

 4. Pay attention to the quoted commission

-Block rewards are shared with nominators, but the validators set the commission that they take out for their costs before profits are given out.
+Block rewards are shared with nominators, but the validators set the commission they take out for their costs before profits are given out.
 This rate can vary greatly.

 5. Make sure the validator is not oversubscribed